chunkyguy/chunkyguy.github.io/_posts/2022-11-26-swiftui-custom-layout-with-simple-layout-engine.md

 # Problem

-The idea is to has a container view similar to `HStack` where every child has the same width but with the exception that the width should be that of the maximum a child has.
+The idea is to have a container view similar to `HStack` where every child has the same width but with the exception that the width should be that of the maximum a child has.
 This is how `HStack` places the children by default

 ```swift
 HStack {